Code-Institute-Submissions/Musical-Dublin/README.md

 12. GITPOD - This is the editor I used to code the project with.
 13. GOOGLE MAPS API - This site provided documentation necessary to implement the google map in my project.
 14. EMAIL JS - An api used to send an email to my gmail account with user information when a user fills out the contact form.
-15. TICKETMASTER API - An api used to
+15. TICKETMASTER API - An api used to get event information into the project

 ## Debugging
 1. I could not get the Google map to render on the screen.
 After exhausting options including re-writing the code to make sure I had it correct, and checking against the documentation on the Google maps website, I finally decided to comment out an asterisk in the css file